alper/alpernl/content/posts/i-come-not-to-save-flash/index.md

 Like Gruber said, one of the most noteworthy non-announcements for iPhone 3.0 was no Flash.
 Who really needs it anyway on the iPhone?
 And why would Apple let somebody else in on their platform?

 Is Flash dead?
 No. Is there for the first time a clear path forward to a world without Flash?
 Yes, finally!

+[^1]: I have yet to see decently usable sites in Flash.
+Any suggestions welcome.
+Nalden.net comes close.